 - The intense pulsed light treatment deals with the root cause of dry eye disease.

 - Unlike laser treatments, IPL is easy on the skin.
 You may even notice an improvement in the treated skin area after the sessions.

-- IPL can also improve your vision and provide eye comfort.
+- IPL can also improve your vision (e.g. filmy, smeary, blurry vision) and provide eye comfort.

 - The treatment is safe and ensures little to no discomfort during the procedure.

-- Each session only takes around 10 minutes.
+- Each session only takes around ten minutes.

 - By dealing with the root cause of the disease, IPL reduces your dependency on eye drops and other pharmaceutical remedies.

-Contact your Dry Eye Professional now for a consultation!
+Contact your Dry Eye Doctor now for a consultation!